pyQode/pyqode.core/docs/source/api.rst

 cover the public API exposed by the **pyqode.core** package.

 For an easier browsing, the base classes of the framework have been separated from the available modes and panels.
+A class diagram is also available so that you can quickly get the big picture.

 Parts of the public API reference
 ------------------------------------